 When using Pipe() in conjunction with threads, restrict the writing of a single pipe to a single thread, and similarly for reading.

+Multiprocessing Model

+Ensure that join() is not used on a process before it is started since this will throw an exception.

 When using Pipe() in conjunction with processes or threads inside multiple processes, restrict the writing of a single pipe to a single thread per process, and similarly for reading.